jestra52/AWS-SNS-sms-example/README.md

-# AWS SNS sms mailer example with NodeJS
+# AWS SNS Service - SMS example with NodeJS

-A simple way to sending SMS with AWS SNS service.
+A simple way to send SMS with AWS SNS service.

 To execute this: